-For students who fail no more than two courses during the preclinical years the SPC may recommend the following:
+For students who fail no more than two courses during the preclinical years the SPC may recommend to the Dean one of the following actions:

-- 1. The student must take the course, or courses, at an approved offcampus summer program designed for medical students. - 2.
-The student must take the course, or courses, on-campus under the auspices of the DCOM faculty. - 3.
-The student must take a remediation exam, or exams, given by the DCOM faculty. - 4.
+- 1. The student must take the course, or courses, at an approved offcampus summer program designed for veterinary students. - 2.
+The student must take the course, or courses, on-campus under the auspices of the CVM faculty. - 3.
+The student must take a remediation exam(s) given by the CVM faculty. - 4.
 The student must repeat the entire academic year. - 5.
 The student may receive a letter of reprimand from the Dean. - 6.
-The student may be dismissed from DCOM.
-When a student is dismissed from DCOM a notation will be placed on the transcript that notes the date the student was dismissed.
+The student may be dismissed from the CVM.
+When a student is dismissed from the CVM, a notation will be placed on the transcript that notes the date the student was dismissed.

-For students who fail three or more courses the SPC may recommend the following:
+For students who fail three or more courses, the SPC may recommend the following:

-- 1. The student must repeat the entire academic year. - 2.
-The student will be dismissed from the college.
+- 1. The student will be recessed and must repeat the entire academic year. - 2.
+The student will be dismissed from the CVM.